tomtsagk/rue/README.md

 Before building this game, you need to have the [avdl](https://notabug.org/tomtsagk/avdl) compiler installed.
 This works best ona Linux machine.

-Copy the `makefile.in` file and rename it to `makefile` (This step needs to be automated with `configure`).
-Then use the following commands to build it:
+Use the following commands to build it:

     make android